-EC measurement is not possible with the Probe sleeve removed as the sleeve forms an integral part of the measurement system.
+EC measurement is not possible with the Probe's Sleeve removed as the Sleeve forms an integral part of the measurement system.

 Never immerse the Probe without the DO Cap fitted.
 If the components at the end of the DO/EC electrode come into contact with the liquid being tested, serious damage can occur to the DO/EC electrode circuitry.